“how often must I forgive?

 “I say to you, not seven times but seventy-seven times.

-We all struggle to forgive those who have hurt us.
+We all struggle to forgive those who have hurt us, and those who have hurt those we love.

 Sometimes the hurt is recent, but we can also carry resentment and hate for years and even for decades.